Home » Drawing Tutorials » Animals » How to Draw a Tarantula

 Steps on How to Draw a Tarantula

-2. Draw the tarantula legs.
+2. Sketch the guidelines for the tarantula legs.

-3. Depict the segments on the legs.
+3. Outline the base of the legs.

 4. Add more segments on the legs.